Back to Integrations

 The run task result can be configured as advisory (informational) or mandatory (blocks subsequent operations).
 In a mandatory configuration, if APVISO discovers Critical vulnerabilities in the newly deployed infrastructure, the Terraform Cloud run is marked as failed.
 This does not roll back the infrastructure change (the apply has already completed), but it prevents dependent workspaces from applying their changes until the security issue is resolved.

 A full penetration test after every terraform apply would be time-consuming and wasteful.
-The APVISO Terraform integration can read the plan output to determine what changed and scope the scan accordingly:
+The APVISO Terraform integration can read the plan output to determine what changed and scope the pentest accordingly:

-- If a new public-facing resource was created, scan its endpoints comprehensively
+• If a new public-facing resource was created, pentest its endpoints comprehensively

-- If only internal resources changed (no public exposure), skip the scan or run a reduced-scope check
+• If only internal resources changed (no public exposure), skip the pentest or run a reduced-scope check

-This plan-aware approach reduces scan time from hours to minutes for incremental infrastructure changes while maintaining comprehensive coverage for significant deployments.
+This plan-aware approach reduces pentest time from hours to minutes for incremental infrastructure changes while maintaining comprehensive coverage for significant deployments.

 Sentinel Policy Integration

-Terraform Cloud's Sentinel policy framework can incorporate APVISO scan results into policy decisions.
+Terraform Cloud's Sentinel policy framework can incorporate APVISO pentest results into policy decisions.
 Write Sentinel policies that enforce security requirements based on APVISO data.
-For example, a policy might require that all public-facing infrastructure must pass an APVISO scan with no Critical findings before the workspace is considered compliant.
+For example, a policy might require that all public-facing infrastructure must pass an APVISO pentest with no Critical findings before the workspace is considered compliant.
 Combined with Sentinel's governance capabilities, this creates a powerful security gate at the infrastructure layer.

 Drift Detection and Continuous Validation